fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Dreamwidth](https://github.com/dreamwidth/dw-free/issues/2337) - a blogging engine forked from LiveJournal.

 * [Indienet](https://source.ind.ie/indienet) - [homepage](https://indienet.info/) - projects goals seem similar to the federated homepages of the IndieWeb, but federated using AP.

+* &#10002; [Marmota](https://gitlab.com/Nefix/marmota) - service like Spotify or any music streaming service, initial commit;

+* [Minds](https://gitlab.com/minds/engine/issues/183) - a centralized attempt at a FB replacement, incorporating short or long form posts, and live chat, as well as an internal token system (a bit like Reddit gold?)

 * [Spritely](https://gitlab.com/spritely/) - a new federated media-streaming server in Ratchet, planned by Chris Webber of MediaGoblin fame